jefflau/jest-fetch-mock/README.md

 In some test scenarios, you may want to temporarily disable (or enable) mocking for all requests or the next (or a certain number of) request(s).
-You may want to only mock fetch requests to some URLs that match a given request path while in others you may want to mock all request except those matching a given request path.
+You may want to only mock fetch requests to some URLs that match a given request path while in others you may want to mock all requests except those matching a given request path.
 You may even want to conditionally mock based on request headers.

 The conditional mock functions cause `jest-fetch-mock` to pass fetches through to the concrete fetch implementation conditionally.
 Calling `fetch.dontMock`, `fetch.doMock`, `fetch.doMockIf` or `fetch.dontMockIf` overrides the default behavior